hadikazemi/Machine-Learning/PyTorch/README.md

 # PyTorch Tutorials

-A series of PyTorch Tutorials for Deep Learning and Computer Vision.
+A series of short and easy to follow PyTorch Tutorials for Deep Learning and Computer Vision.

 ## Table of Contents